- abdominal pain

 Children are twice as likely to be diagnosed with Crohn’s as ulcerative colitis.
 Boys develop IBDs at a slightly higher rate than girls.

 Canada has the highest incidence of Crohn’s in the world.
-There are also increased in northern states compared to southern states for both ulcerative colitis and Crohn’s disease.
+There are also increased

 Risk factors for Crohn’s disease aren’t clearly established, but family history and cigarette smoking could be factors in the development of the disease.